 – The Guinness PRO14 was suspended indefinitely.

 – Sunday’s Premiership Rugby Cup final between Sale and Harlequins was originally given the go-ahead on Friday, only to be postponed following an individual on staff developing symptoms consistent with coronavirus.

-– Super Rugby season has been suspended after the decision of the New Zealand government to quarantine people entering the country for 14 days.
+– The Super Rugby season was suspended after the decision of the New Zealand government to quarantine people entering the country for 14 days.

 2020 season now expected to start at end of May

 – The season-opening Australian Grand Prix was called off along with the races in Bahrain, Vietnam, China and Holland.
 Formula One hopes to start the season at the end of May.

 – McLaren had already withdrawn from the Australian race earlier on Thursday after a member of staff tested positive for the illness.
 It is understood the team member reported symptoms associated with the virus in the Albert Park paddock on Wednesday morning.

 – Nascar postponed its race events in Atlanta (March 15) and Miami (March 22).
 All races were postponed until May 3.

 – The opening four races of the MotoGP season in Qatar, Thailand, the United States and Argentina were called off.
 The Qatar race was cancelled, while the other three have been moved to later in the season, which is now due to get under way in Spain on May 3.

 – The Masters at Augusta, traditionally regarded as the sport’s blue riband event, became the first golf major to be postponed.